jyoko/simple-scanner/README.md

 Uses Node's built-in dgram to send UDP datagrams and listen for responses and raw-socket to listen for ICMP response codes.
 This is ripped directly from [nmap's -sU scan description](https://nmap.org/book/man-port-scanning-techniques.html).

 `lib/ICMPWatcher` contains the code that looks for relevant ICMP replies, `lib/UDPScanner` sets up the dgram listener and sends the packets.

+### SYN (half-open) -S

+**Requires privileged user**

+The standard half-open SYN scan - it doesn't complete the handshake.
+No ICMP response filtering yet and issues scanning a loopback address, but working.
+Feel free to crank up parallel connections for a faster scan, haven't gotten into setting saner defaults yet (or testing a high load).

+`lib/SYNScanner` does the scan logic, but the real magic is in `TCPSocket` and `TCPutils`.
+The former is the beginning of a generic TCP class for general use and the latter builds/reads TCP segments.

 ## Fingerprinting & Detection